chainguard-dev/edu/content/chainguard/administration/custom-idps/azure-ad/index.md

 Next, you can optionally set additional branding for the application by selecting the **Branding and properties** tab.

 There, you can set additional metadata for the application, including a Chainguard logo icon here to help your users visually identify this integration.
-If you'd like, you can use the icon from the [Chainguard Enforce Console](https://console.enforce.dev/logo512.png).
+If you'd like, you can use the icon from the [Chainguard Console](https://console.enforce.dev/logo512.png).
 The console homepage is [console.enforce.dev](https://console.enforce.dev), and our terms of service and private statements can be found at [chainguard.dev/terms-of-service](https://www.chainguard.dev/terms-of-service) and [chainguard.dev/privacy-notice](https://www.chainguard.dev/privacy-notice), respectively.

 ![Screenshot of the Branding & properties screen with the following settings: Name is set to "Chainguard"; Logo shows the sample Inky logo uploaded; Home page URL is set to "https://console.enforce.dev"; Terms of service URL is set to "https://www.chainguard.dev/terms-of-service"; and the Privacy statement URL is set to "https://www.chainguard.dev/privacy-notice".](aad-branding.png)